Pentax (lens): M42 mount lenses

+K-mount lenses

+K-mount lens variations

 Below is a list of K-Mount Lens Lines produced by Pentax.

 K lenses

 The first generation of Pentax K-mount lenses.
 Officially not referred to as K series lenses, they usually are given this designation to distinguish them from later K-mount lenses (such as the M, A, F, FA and DA series).
 These were exclusively manual focus lenses with no electronic features.
 The name of each lens started with an upper case "SMC" for the earlier versions and the lower case "smc" for the later versions.
 For example SMC/smc Pentax 28mm F3.5, where SMC/smc stands for Super-Multi-Coated, the lens coating introduced in the early 1970s at the end of the M42-mount era.

 M lenses

 The M series of lenses followed on from the earlier K series lenses.
 As with the earlier lenses, these were manual K-mount lenses without any electronic features.
 They behave just like the K series but are generally smaller in size, to match the more compact bodies of the same era, e.g. the Pentax MX and the Pentax ME Super.